How to Improve Your Deductive Reasoning Skills (With Examples and Tips)

 Using this information, you can form two premises: that they often forget to send the status update and that they have no method for determining who will send it each week.
 From this, you deduce that if they had a method, they would remember to send the client their update.
 You recommend that moving forward, the last person to leave the office on Friday is responsible for finalizing and sending the status update.
 Based on the two premises, you can deduce that they will send the report every Friday moving forward.

-Inductive reasoning is the act of making generalized conclusions based on specific scenarios.
+Inductive reasoning is the act of making generalized conclusions based off of specific scenarios.

 Deductive reasoning is the act of backing up a generalized statement with specific scenarios.